Rafaël Rozendaal – Permanent Distractionexhibition • 23 Sep 2021 – 23 Dec 2021

 Entry is free, but we ask that you book a timed ticket before visiting.

-The exhibition will present the most extensive installation of Rozendaal’s websites series in a new immersive environment.
-Existing and newly produced websites will come together in a commissioned, site-specific, immersive installation.
-The websites will be shown as twelve, floor to ceiling projections, filling the space with constantly generating abstract colour, movement and gesture.
+The exhibition presents the most extensive installation of Rozendaal’s websites series in a new immersive environment.
+Existing and newly produced websites have come together in a commissioned, site-specific installation.
+The websites are shown as twelve, floor to ceiling projections, filling the space with constantly generating abstract colour, movement and gesture.

 Permanent Distraction forces us to confront the slippage between our physical and digital realities, bringing bodies physically into the space of the internet.
 Rozendaal pushes us to think about physical interaction with the internet, confronting what we think of as real, and what IRL (in real life) means when we now spend so much of our lives online.